 Lending Club is the world's largest lending marketplace for personal loans.
 It was launched in 2007 by Renaud Laplanche, who got the idea of starting a lending platform when he noticed the huge spread between the interest rate his credit card was charging on unpaid balances and the returns on his savings account.

 Lending Club started as a Facebook application, which generated the buzz and investors Laplanche needed to take the concept to the next level.
-As of March 2016, Lending Club has funded over $16 billion in loans and helped over a million borrowers achieve their goals.
-On average, borrowers who refinance their debt through Lending Club lower their interest rates by 35%.
+As of December 2016, Lending Club has funded over $22 billion in loans and helped nearly two million borrowers achieve their goals.
+On average, borrowers who refinance their debt through Lending Club lower their interest rates by 30%.

 How Does Lending Club Work?

 As with other peer-to-peer lending platforms, Lending Club cuts out the middle man, banks, by giving investors the chance to lend money directly to borrowers for a higher return.
 The loans are initially made by WebBank, a Utah-chartered industrial bank, but Lending Club uses the capital of individual investors to purchases the loans.
 Investors then receive the payments of borrowers plus interest.
 However, there is risk involved.
 If borrowers don't pay their loans, investors could lose their money.
 Lending Club makes money by charging borrowers and investors fees for its services.

 Lending Club assigns borrowers a score based on a 25-grade system, which will determine what interest rate they qualify for.
 Rates range from 5.99% to 35.89%.

 What are Lending Club's Fees